latest nhpb_banner 1__compressed2

 Cash loans for everyone from low income families to more moderate income Dallas families can be used for paying bills.
 The interest rates vary as well terms and conditions.
 Private sector lenders (including payday loan companies) and charities may all offer funds in a crisis.
 More on Dallas County emergency loans.

 Dallas County Department of Health & Human Services runs welfare (TANF) and social service programs.
-Call the office for information on and access to financial assistance and casework for individuals and families.
+Call the office for information on and access to financial assistance and benefits.
+There is also casework for individuals and families.
 A focus is on people who have health problems which prevent gainful employment and who meet other low income eligibility requirements.
 In addition, a limited amount of emergency assistance funds are available as well as food vouchers for the medically indigent.

 • Welfare aid is part of Human Service.
 The County offers residents access to a number of financial assistance and social service type programs.
 Families with children, seniors, and disabled can apply for government assistance.
 Resources include electric bill help, Medicaid and SNAP food stamps.
 There is also free foreclosure counseling, housing, rental assistance, and other services.
 Address - 2377 Stemmons Freeway, Suite 201, Dallas, Texas 75207, Telephone - (214)819-1800.
 More on Dallas County public assistance.